James Looney: Professional career

 Looney was selected by the Green Bay Packers in the seventh round (232nd overall) of the 2018 NFL draft.
 He signed his rookie contract on May 7, 2018.
-He was waived on September 1, 2018, and was signed to the practice squad the next day.
-He was promoted to the active roster on November 24, 2018.
+Looney was waived by Green Bay on September 1, and was re-signed to the practice squad the following day.
+He was promoted to the active roster on November 24.

-On August 31, 2019, Looney was waived by the Packers and was signed to the practice squad the next day.
-On December 6, 2019, the Packers switched Looney over to tight end.
+On August 31, 2019, Looney was waived by the Packers and was re-signed to the team's practice squad the next day.
+On December 6, the Packers switched Looney over to tight end.
 He signed a reserve/future contract with the Packers on January 21, 2020.

-The Packers waived Looney on August 15, 2020.
+The Packers waived Looney on August 15.